chrisgbradley/mazes/README.md

 thought `.after()` was working.
 This could have been easily remedied if I just tested the canvas a bit before diving into the algorithm.

+### Making an SVG
+Over all...super easy.
+SVG language is documented thoroughly and any wierd thing you want to do has probably already been done before.
+The method I used is very much a brute force approach.
+I definitely feel like it could be compressed.

 ## Potential Goals
 Some things that I would like to play around with and implement, but life is busy right now and I may or may not get